Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 - early rehabilitation (timely diagnosis in the clinic, early intensive treatment);

-- late recovery postoperative stages treatment);
+- late rehabilitation ( postoperative stages treatment);

-- Dispensary observation in the clinic.
+- dispensary observation in the clinic.

 Introduction